fIyingPhoenix/InfraCore/README.md

 - **Virtualization software**: VirtualBox, VMware, or Hyper-V
 - **Hardware virtualization**: Virtualization must be enabled in BIOS/UEFI settings (Intel VT-x/AMD-V)

+> [!CAUTION]
-> **Important**: Before installing any virtualization software, ensure that hardware virtualization is enabled in your system's BIOS/UEFI settings.
+> Before installing any virtualization software, ensure that hardware virtualization is enabled in your system's BIOS/UEFI settings.
 This is typically found under CPU settings as "Virtualization Technology," "VT-x," "AMD-V," or similar.

 ---